 What is Phalcon?

-Phalcon PHPPhalcon is a PHP MVC Framework written with speed in mind; however, it takes a different approach to getting that speed.
+Phalcon is a PHP MVC Framework written with speed in mind; however, it takes a different approach to getting that speed.
 Quite a few micro-frameworks exist, the popular contenders being Slim, Silex, and CodeIgniter, but they all are exactly that: a micro-framework.
 Thus, you’re missing a lot of built-in functionality found in bigger, more feature-packed MVC Frameworks like Laravel, FuelPHP, and Symphony.

 Phalcon PHP aims to bridge that gap, providing an extremely fast, yet still robust framework.
-This probably leaves you wondering “How does it possibly do that?
+This probably leaves you wondering “How does it possibly do that?”

 The Answer